Posted by Ramos Law Group, PLLC | Child Support, child support modification

 - The payor’s income has either increased or decreased;

-- The child spends more time and overnights with the payor, so the parent is taking on additional amounts in direct expenses.
+- The child spends more time and overnights with the payor, so the parent takes on additional direct expenses.

 - Assess options for a child support modification.